markroyer/p2-repositories/README.md

 # p2-repositories

-A collection of OSGI plugin repositories.
+This project is a composite p2 repository that is a collection of the OSGI plugin repositories listed below.

 To install the any of the plugins, add the following URL to the list of available software sites in eclipse.